divineresurrections/divineresurrections/README.md

 i am usually on pt with friends , sometimes i am not .

 i rarely hide people , and if i do they're temporary . if you got hidden its probably nothing and the least i set it to is 15 minutes .

+i am somewhat shy when being first talked to , i will open up if i feel safe . this isn't all the time , sometimes i immediately open up if i'm with friends or if i see that you're not going to judge me for it .

+i have mood swings , so i may go from mellow to enthusiastic about things .